Morton C. Hunter

-Morton Craig Hunter (February 5, 1825 – October 25, 1896) was an officer in the Union Army during the American Civil War who later became a U.S. Representative from Indiana.
+Morton Craig Hunter (February 5, 1825 – October 25, 1896) was an officer in the Union Army during the American Civil War who later became a U.S. Representative from Indiana, serving four terms between 1867 and 1879.

 Biography

 Morton Hunter was born in Versailles, Indiana and knew the hardships of growing up in a pioneer home.
 His father John Hunter was a soldier in the War of 1812 and his Scottish immigrant grandfather served in the Revolutionary war.
 Morton Hunter graduated from the law department of Indiana University at Bloomington in 1849.

 After graduating he immediately married and practiced law in Bloomington.
 In 1858 he was elected to represent Monroe County in the State House of Representatives.